 ENV 515 Entomology (A).
 Prerequisite - one general biology and one 400-level ecology course.
 Introduction to the study of insects, the most diverse group of organisms on the planet.
 Topics include biology, ecology, morphology, systematics, pest management, taxa of medical importance, and other subjects.
 Laboratory and field activities will focus on collection and identification of major insect orders and families.
 An insect collection is required at the end of the semester.
 4 Cr.

-ENV 519 Principles of Limnology (A).
-Prerequisites - one general biology and one 400-level ecology course; Course fees.
-Introduces students to the physical, chemical and biological characteristics of lakes and streams.
+ENV 519 Principles of Limnology (A). $20 Course fee required: Prerequisites - one general biology and one 400-level ecology course; Introduces students to the physical, chemical and biological characteristics of lakes and streams.
 Lecture topics include top-down: bottom-up control of food webs, eutrophication, nutrient cycling, acid precipitation effects on lakes, paleolimnology, etc. Recommended for students interested in oceanography and marine biology.
 Laboratory and field methods covered include sampling and identification of selected aquatic organisms, chemical analysis of water, and operation of physical and chemical sampling gear.
 Includes field exercises on lakes and streams.
 4 Cr.
 Fall.